testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/><br/>

 ### ⚪️ 6.
-Build the DB schema using migrations
+Build the DB schema using migrations, ensure it happens only once in dev

 🏷&nbsp; **Tags:** `#performance, #draft`

-:white_check_mark:  **Do:** Minor boost, harder in Mac, easier in Linux using tmpfs, some DB has a built-in memory engine which you may consider because
+:white_check_mark:  **Do:** As part of initializing the DB (via docker-compose) run the data migration.
+Since this is a time consuming operation - Run this only in CI or if an explicit environment variable was specified.
+To allow developers to migrate in a development environment, create a dedicated test command which includes the environment variable flag

 <br/>

-👀 &nbsp; **Alternatives:** Use SQLite which is actually slower ❌;  no optimizations
+👀 &nbsp; **Alternatives:** Use ORM sync - Important piece, migration, is left untested ❌;  no optimizations

 <br/>